cuspaceflight/tawhiri/docs/predictor.rst

 Models, altitude profiles and termination functions must all be `pure <http://en.wikipedia.org/wiki/Pure_function>`_.

 Besides being cleaner, it allows us to use more interesting integration methods without worrying about side effects evaluating the functions.
-This is cleaner, and allows us to use more interesting integration methods if we want later.

 Coordinates
 ~~~~~~~~~~~